 As part of the project, an existing industrial building was demolished, and the site underwent full decontamination to prepare it for residential use.
 The location presented logistical challenges, particularly due to a shared access route with a nearby primary school.
 To address this, main contractor Helix Construction implemented a robust and collaborative Traffic Management Plan, which was instrumental in ensuring the project’s smooth delivery.
 Demonstrating their commitment to community engagement, the Helix team also visited the school to deliver a health and safety lesson to pupils.

 For the building façades, M-Clad was contracted to install over 100 square meters of Warm Tile Ceramapanel fibre cement cladding.
 Ceramapanel was chosen for its outstanding performance as a rainscreen façade solution, offering a blend of fire safety, durability, sustainability, and aesthetic appeal.
-With a life expectancy of over 60 years and minimal maintenance requirements, Ceramapanel is ideal for residential applications.
-It’s graffiti-resistant coating and natural aesthetic variations make it particularly well-suited for urban environments.

 The panels were installed using a rivet fixing method, ensuring a secure and long-lasting attachment to the building structure.
 Beyond enhancing the visual appeal of the homes, this cladding system provides excellent weather resistance and contributes to the overall low-maintenance design of the development.